-Voltage rise time - determines skew rate of rising edge of target system power supply voltage (switch on supply voltage).
+Voltage rise time - determines skew rate of rising edge of target system power supply voltage.

-Target supply settle time - determines time, after which must be supply voltage in target system stabilized at set value and target system is ready to any action with programmed device group Target system parameters
+Target supply settle time - determines time, after which must be supply voltage in target system stabilized at set value and target system is ready to any action with programmed device.

-Voltage fall time - determines skew rate of falling edge of target system power supply voltage (switch off supply voltage).
+Voltage fall time - determines skew rate of falling edge of target system power supply voltage.